Mathew Carey: Early life and education

 Carey was born in 1760 in Dublin into a middle-class Catholic family.

-He entered the bookselling and printing business in 1775, apprenticing with the Hibernian Journal, or Chronicle of Liberty, one the most radical newspapers in the country.
+He entered the bookselling and printing business in 1775, apprenticing with the Hibernian Journal, or Chronicle of Liberty, one of the most radical newspapers in the country.
 In 1778, it published an address to the people of Ireland by Benjamin Franklin, and proposed that the American patriots were fighting for the same rights and freedoms sought by the Irish.

 In 1777, at the age of seventeen, Carey published a pamphlet criticizing dueling.
-He followed this with a work criticizing the severity of the Irish penal code, and another criticizing the Irish Parliament, then the exclusive reserve of the landed Protestant Ascendancy..
+He followed this with a work criticizing the severity of the Irish penal code, and another criticizing the Irish Parliament, then the exclusive reserve of the landed Protestant Ascendancy.
 As a result, the British House of Commons threatened him with prosecution.
 In 1781 Carey fled to Paris as a political refugee.
 There he met Franklin, the American ambassador.
 Franklin took Carey to work in his printing office.

 Carey worked for Franklin for a year before returning to Ireland, where he edited two Irish patriot newspapers committed to the cause of parliamentary reform, The Freeman's Journal and The Volunteer's Journal.
 Carey gained passage on a ship to emigrate to the newly independent United States in September 1784.